caraya/entry-level-content/src/md-content/basics.md

   <li>Item 3</li>
 </ol>

-### Description Lists
+### Definition Lists

-There is a third way to list content, the description list.
-A description list represents an association list consisting of zero or more name-value groups.
+There is a third way to list content, the definition or description list.
+A definition list represents an association list consisting of zero or more name-value groups.
 A name-value group consists of one or more names (`dt` elements) followed by one or more values (`dd` elements).
 Within a single `dl` element, there should not be more than one dt element for each name.

 - [dl](https://html.spec.whatwg.org/multipage/grouping-content.html#the-dl-element)
 - [dt](https://html.spec.whatwg.org/multipage/grouping-content.html#the-dt-element)